Home » How Do Rats Defend Themselves?

 Warning Signals

 Rats use warning signals such as screaming, squeaking, hissing, and squealing.
-This is all to scare away predators and warn other rats of the lurking danger.
+This is to scare away predators and warn other rats of the lurking danger.

 Rats also use visual cues to warn their counterparts of the situation.
 According to Molecular Pain, rats can respond to danger by reading the pained facial expressions of other rats.